HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ### Capture Bait

 Let's animate the cheese a bit when an animal eats some.
-For this, we'll simply hide crumbs which then reappear a second later.
+For this, we'll simply hide crumbs, which then reappear a second later.

 Add a new event to `sceneDidMount` in `scene.tsx`: